fhnw-sql/FHNW-SQLScrolls/README.md

 ```

 ### TEST
 The section `TEST` is used to validate the task.
-A teacher can specifiy multiple `TEST` if needed in order to validate the answer.
-For this there are two possible approaches on the one hand by defining a DB scheme by using the `TABLE` section recommened for SELECT operations and on the other hand by using `SQL` section mostly suited for queries containing statements like CREATE and INSERT.
-Consider the pre implementated tasks for further and more complex examples.
+A teacher can specify multiple `TEST` if needed in order to validate the answer.
+There are two possible approaches, on the one hand, by defining a DB scheme by using the `TABLE` section recommended for SELECT operations and on the other hand by using `SQL` section mostly suited for queries containing statements like CREATE and INSERT.
+Consider the pre-implementation tasks for further and more complex examples.

 #### Predefined Table Example
 ```